shenxianpeng/atlassian-api-py/README.rst

 Overview
 --------

-This package is a Python wrapper for the Atlassian REST API, with current support for JIRA, Bitbucket and Confluence APIs.
+This package is a Python wrapper for the Atlassian REST API, which supports JIRA, Bitbucket, and Confluence.

 It is intended to simplify the process of integrating these tools into your applications.